 Los Angeles City Council president resigns following racist comments

-Los Angeles City Council president Nury Martinez announced her resignation Monday after she was heard making racist comments about a councilmember's Black son in a leaked recording of a conversation with other leaders.
+Los Angeles City Council president Nury Martinez announced her resignation as president Monday after she was heard making racist comments about a councilmember's Black son in a leaked audio recording of a conversation with other leaders.

 "As a mother, I know better and I am sorry," Martinez said in a statement released Monday morning.
 "I am truly ashamed.
 I know this is the result of my own actions."